ElphysAlvarez01/Financial-Perceptions-Among-18-34-Year-Olds/README.md

 ### **Data Preparation:**

-- Data was downloaded from The University of Michigan’s Surveys of Consumers site. [https://data.sca.isr.umich.edu/subset/subset.php]
+- Data was downloaded from The University of Michigan’s Surveys of Consumers site ( [https://data.sca.isr.umich.edu/subset/subset.php]) at the end of December 2024.
+However, the data is as of **XX/XX/XXXX**.
 - The data was then restructured to include a column per personal finance question.
 The original file separated the responses for each demographic individual (e.g. 18-34, 35-54, 55-97) by personal finance question.
 - Using Tableau, the data was pivoted to allow for filtering by demographic groups and personal finance question type.
 - Tableau was also used to create groups by personal finance questions by type (e.g. Current Situation Comparison, Expectation of the Future, and Probabilities).